mercadopago/devsite-docs/guides/split-payment/prerequisites.en.md

 # Prerequisites

-To integrate the Split payments solution, it is important to meet the requirements shown below.
+To integrate the Split payments solution using Pro and ----[mla, mlu, mlc, mlm, mpe, mco]----API------------ ----[mlb]----Transparente------------ checkouts, it is important to meet the requirements shown below.

 > NOTE
 >